-4. If you need to find transportation after arriving at a new area, rental cars and gas can get expensive.
+Road tripping used to be a budget-friendly alternative to expensive flight deals if you had time.
+But with rising gas prices, you should consider other modes of long transportation.
+Buses like the Megabus and trains with cross-country routes are so much cheaper to take that you're better off spending those extra traveling hours taking a back seat than driving.
+The Greyhound is the largest national bus transportation, serving 3,700 destinations across North America, and the Amtrak is a service with over 30 train routes and 500 North American destinations.
+Not only have gas prices risen, but rental cars have been in high demand for awhile now.
 Use public transport or ride-share services instead to get you around the city.
 You'll save so much more money with a daily bus pass compared to a rental car's daily price.
-For bus and train schedules, check out GoTicket, an online platform that helps you find and compare over 90,000 bus and train routes across the US.
+For local bus and train schedules, check out GoTicket, an online platform that helps you find and compare over 90,000 bus and train routes across the US.

-7. If you want to take an RV, you don't have to worry about investing in one if you're not interested in maintaining your own for the long haul.
-Check out RVshare, where you can rent RVs all over the country for your trip, and road-tripping in one can be really cheap when you stay at RV parks.
+You can also make up for the loss of money on gas by taking an RV, and you don't have to worry about investing in one if you're not interested in maintaining your own for the long haul.
+Check out RVshare to rent RVs all over the country, saving money by staying at RV parks.
 You can search for RV parks on KOA and Campendium, where rates vary based on how long you plan to stay there.
 They will most likely be cheaper than a night at a hotel.

-Do you have any tips for traveling on a tight budget?
-Share your advice on how to travel cheaply in the USA with us on our Wide Open Roads Facebook!
+Do you have any budget travel tips to give?
+Share your advice with us on our Wide Open Roads Facebook!

 Enjoy reading about the open road?